 Sobeys will continue to go to market primarily through distinct food store formats enabling Sobeys to better tailor its offering to the various customer segments it serves.
-Sobeys' goal is to satisfy its current shoppers' requirements for food and related merchandise, while thrilling customers, resulting in higher sales and profit per square foot.
+Sobeys' goal is to satisfy its shoppers' requirements for food and related merchandise, while thrilling customers, resulting in higher sales and profit per square foot.
 Sobeys remains focused on improving the product, service and merchandising offering within each format by expanding and renovating its current store base.
+In addition to its focus on the store network, the Company is introducing an industry leading grocery e-commerce platform to Canadians.